 You have the right to access and correct inaccurate PI or PHI within CHS records.

 What If You Have a Privacy Complaint?
-We are working on a loadable form for this section

 You have the right to make a complaint to CHS’ Chief Privacy Officer if you believe that CHS has not protected your personal information or personal health information.
 The CPO will review your complaint and take any required actions.